County Route 8 (Nassau County, New York): 1982 Herricks Road train crash

 On March 14, 1982, a Long Island Rail Road passenger train struck a van with 10 teenagers inside at the former Herricks Road grade crossing at 2:18 AM, killing the 19-year-old driver and 8 of the 9 passengers, while leaving the lone surviving van passenger in critical condition.
 The teenagers were attempting to beat the train and drove around the lowered gates when the train struck their van.
+The van passenger that survived the accident was the daughter of State Senator John D. Caemmerer.
 The National Transportation Safety Board labeled the Herricks Road grade crossing as being the most hazardous in the United States, what with an average of 20,000 cars and 200 trains traversing the grade crossing daily.

 Following the crash, the grade crossing at Herricks Road was eliminated.
 An underpass was constructed to allow CR 8 to travel underneath the Long Island Rail Road's Main Line instead of intersecting it at-grade.
 The bridge carrying the tracks over Herricks Road opened on April 28, 1998, after 5 years of construction.